HanYean28/Pet-Appointment-System/README.md

 A simple **Pet Appointment System** built using **ASP.NET (C#)**.
 This system allows members to book pet appointments while administrators manage users, appointments, and system operations.

-This README is kept **simple and clean** so it's easy for lecturers, testers, and teammates to follow.

 ---

 ## 🚀 Features